Finding a Supervisor

 - Are extracurricular activities allowed?
 What about participation in graduate student association (GASP) activities or attendance at scientific meetings?

 - Overall, do you enjoy working with him/her?

 - Does s/he give you the independence to do your own thing, or does s/he want to be involved in every step and know every detail?

 - Finally, how is life as a graduate student in the department - is it a good productive place to be?
 Will there be opportunities for me to meet other graduate students, both academically and socially?

 You must be formally accepted by a supervisor before you will be permitted to register.

 Supervisory arrangements can be finalized only after your official acceptance for admission by the Department of Physiology and the School of Graduate Studies.

-If you are accepted for admission before you find a supervisor, you will be granted a conditional acceptance, which will be cleared when a Graduate Student - Supervisor Agreement, signed by you and your supervisor, has been approved by the Graduate Coordinator.
+If you are accepted for admission before you find a supervisor, you will be granted a conditional acceptance, which will be cleared when a GEMS Student/Supervisor Agreement, signed by you and your supervisor, has been approved by the Graduate Coordinator.